 How Do You Pick an SEO Company?

 This is a question many people grapple with when they first realize they need help with their search engine rankings.
+How do you choose an SEO company?
 The question was well-posed and the answer was right on the money.
-This is from SEO guru Jill Whalen’s High Rankings Newsletter issue 158, which seems to have expired from their web site.
+This is from SEO guru Jill Whalen’s High Rankings Newsletter, which seems to have expired from her web site.

 How to Pick an SEO Company